 Check out the introduction for background on this series of posts!

-Does this character have a T-shirt I can buy in size XL? not many (0 bonus points)
+Does this character have a T-shirt I can buy in size XL?
+Yep.
+Just ask Sheldon Cooper.
+(1 bonus points)

 Does this character represent, in broad terms, an outlook on life that I can support?
 Yes.
 Yes.
 This is the thing I like most about Flash.
 I cannot think of another hero that goes so far out of their way not only to stop villains, not only to not kill them, but also to make every effort to try to redeem them.
 The Flash is always trying to humanize his rogues gallery, trying to see things from their perspective.
 He not only tries to help stop them from their crimes, but also tries to help them become better people.
 He knows them on a personal level.
 While Spider-Man might be funny as he beats down his foes, Flash is sympathetic, and has even been shown to visit his villains in jail, even reforming them on occasion to become good guys (Pied Piper).
 This is true gospel stuff, folks.
 The Flash cares about all things, and hopes for all good things.
 (1 Point)

 Are this characters powers (or lack thereof) interesting?
 The Flash’s powers make his stories amazing with potential.
 He can run so fast that he breaks the speed of light, making time-travel stories possible, if not always common.
 He often plays with physics and (Flash fact:) we often learn something about the world when he uses his powers in a specific way.
 Like I said above, even mediocre writers should be able to mine good stories out of his powers.
 (1 point)